mattkuda/nextjs-starter/README.md

 NGROK_URL=your_ngrok_public_url
 ```

-### 2. Configure Clerk

-1. Go to your [Clerk Dashboard](https://dashboard.clerk.com/) and create a new application
-2. Add a webhook for `user.created` and `user.updated` events with the URL `http://localhost:3000/api/auth/webhook`
-3. Copy your API keys to the `.env.local` file

-### 3. Configure Supabase

-1. Log in to [Supabase](https://supabase.com/) and create a new project
-2. In the SQL editor, create a users table with columns such as `id`, `clerk_user_id`, `email`, and other relevant fields
-3. Add triggers and policies for updating timestamps and managing data securely
-4. Copy your project URL and service role key to the `.env.local` file

-### 4. Configure OpenAI

-1. Sign up for an [OpenAI account](https://platform.openai.com/)
-2. Generate an API key from your OpenAI dashboard
-3. Copy your API key to the `.env.local` file as `OPENAI_API_KEY`

-### 5. Set Up Webhook Testing with Ngrok
+### 2. Set Up Ngrok for Webhook Testing

-First, make sure you have ngrok installed and authenticated (see Prerequisites section above).
+First, make sure you have [ngrok](https://ngrok.com/download) installed and authenticated (see Prerequisites section above).

 Start your local server: